scgordon/NCAR-DASH/README.md

 https://github.com/scgordon/NCAR-DASH/blob/master/notebook/DSET_DASH_Evaluation.ipynb

 The Presentation notebook directly addresses the information needs listed below and shows the location the csv files are for each data product for further visualization in other environments.
+In this notebook you just hold shift and press return/enter, or make selections from dropdown.

 https://github.com/scgordon/NCAR-DASH/blob/master/notebook/DSET_DASH_Presentation.ipynb